AndrewWPhillips/eggql/TUTORIAL.md

 	}
 ```

-With this change, if you add a `unit:FOOT` argument to the `height` sub-query:
+With this change, if you add a `unit:FOOT` argument to the `height` sub-query like this:

 ```graphql
 {